jonmkr/modbench/README.md

-# modbench
+# ModBench
-Benchmarking application for generating and analysing Modbus traffic
+Benchmarking application for generating and analysing Modbus traffic.
+Developed for use with a [forked branch of FLENT](https://github.com/jonmkr/flent).